-As well as access to additional resources, Facilitators can register and manage details about their meetings on our website.
+As well as access to additional resources, Facilitators can register and manage details about their meetings on our website via the meeting management system called Pathminder®.
+A public facing email is required for this.

 Registering meetings ensures we are able to keep track of meetings across the UK, keep in touch and support Facilitators where required.
 It also helps to ensure resources are placed where most needed, and helps us to identify any gaps in the network.
 It also ensures you receive your Meeting Starter Pack (which is included in your license fee)